hanabi/hanabi.github.io/Learning_Path.md

   * *[The Early 5's Chop Move](Reference.md#the-early-5s-chop-move)*
   * *[The 5 Pull](Reference.md#the-5-pull)*

-#### Level 14 - Expert
+#### Level 14 - Scholar

-* Level 14 strategies should only be learned if you have 220+ games of experience with the group.
+* Level 14 strategies should only be learned if you have 240+ games of experience with the group.
 * This level covers moves that are complicated, difficult to see, or require a deeper understanding of how Hanabi works in order to work properly.
 * Level 14 strategies are as follows:
   * *[The Occupied Finesse](Reference.md#the-occupied-play-clue--the-occupied-finesse-opc)*